rwcitek/A_Gental_Introduction_to_BNF/slides/190_lexical.md

 ## Lexical content

-Defginition: Of or relating to words in a vocabularity.
+Defginition: Of or relating to words in a vocabulary .